Emund Eriksson

 Emund Eriksson (?-c.
-970) (English: Edmund) was a Swedish king whose historicity is only known from a single source, the Gesta Hammaburgensis ecclesiae pontificum which was written by Adam of Bremen in c.
+970) was a Swedish king whose historicity is only known from a single source, the Gesta Hammaburgensis ecclesiae pontificum which was written by Adam of Bremen in c.
 1075.

 Reign

 According to Adam of Bremen, a certain King Ring ruled the Swedes together with his sons Erik and Emund in about 936.
 In a later chapter, Adam mentions Emund Eriksson as ruling Sweden some time in the second half of the 10th century.
 He was presumably the son of Erik Ringsson.
 Adam relates that Emund was king at the same time as King Harald Bluetooth of Denmark (c.
 958/64-985) expanded his power overseas and subdued Norway (in about 970).
 Emund was an ally of Harald, and showed a friendly attitude to Christian people who came to him.
 That German missionary efforts were renewed about this time is related by Adam in the following chapter.
 The Archbishop of Hamburg-Bremen, Adaldag (937-988), appointed a Dane called Odinkar the Elder for the Swedish lands.
 Being a pious man of noble stock, he could "easily convince the wild peoples about everything concerning our religion".